-With fall most certainly in the air these days, and Halloween not too far away now, I thought it would be a good time to talk about what used to be one of the highlights of my year…the annual Harvest Festival at my elementary school.
+With fall most certainly in the air these days, and Halloween not too far away now, I thought this edition of Retro Ramblings would be a good time to talk about what used to be one of the highlights of my year…the annual Harvest Festival at my elementary school!

 So you’ve probably been to one of these things.
 The kids dress up, there are games and events, the parents wander around and congregate, and a good time is usually had by all.
 Ours was always held at our elementary school and was the biggest event on the school calendar with the exception of the end-of-year banquet and graduation ceremonies.